 The department offers three majors and two concentrations.
 All department policies and procedures as they relate to the undergraduate program are detailed in the Undergraduate Student Handbook.

-The Director of Undergraduate Studies, Professor Diane Bodart, and the Undergraduate Program Coordinator, Emily Benjamin, are also available to answer questions and support students as they make their way through the major and concentration.
+The Director of Undergraduate Studies, Professor Barry Bergdoll, and the Undergraduate Program Coordinator, Emily Benjamin, are also available to answer questions and support students as they make their way through the major and concentration.